First, the short version:

 I was born in Iowa (as Bill Bryson says, someone had to be) and grew up in Oregon on the West Coast of America.
 I have worked both in local and national papers in the States and here.
 Notably, I was the Foreign Editor of The Observer for five years until 1995 and have worked as a feature writer for The Independent, as well as a freelance.
 In America, I have worked for papers in Oregon, Massachusetts, New York and Idaho.

-I have two children and live with my husband in Kent and in Derbyshire where my interests include gardening, walking and having fun.
+I have two children and live with my husband in Derbyshire and London where my interests include gardening, walking and having fun.